Book Summary: The Forty Rules of Love by Elif Shafak

 The Forty Rules of Love

-Through Shams’ teachings, the novel introduces the forty rules, which emphasize the universality of love, the importance of inner transformation, and the necessity of transcending ego.
-One such rule states, “The path to the Truth is a labor of the heart, not of the head.”
+In Shams’s lessons, the novel reveals the 40 rules that stress the universal nature of love, the significance of transforming oneself, as well as the importance of transcending the ego.
+One of the rules states, “The path to the Truth is a labor of the heart, not of the head.”

 Part 3: Wind – The Power of Love